 In recent years, the leading lights of the Supreme Court conservatism were Felix Frankfurter and John M. Harlan.
 They frequently complained that the Court headed by former Chief Justice Earl Warren was too quick to write the liberal ideas of the Justices into the Constitution..
-They called for stricter adherence to stare decisis, the doctrine that prior decisions should be followed.
+They called for stricter adherence to stare decisions should be followed.

-When Mr. Nixon has praised strict constructionist judges he has often cited Justice Frankfurter as the example to be followed.
+When Mr. Nixon has praised strict constructionist judges he has often cited Justice Frankfollowed.